mhbeals/nisaba/README.md

 ## Install & run instructions

-The easiest way to install Nisaba is by using pip:
+Nisaba is on [PyPi](https://pypi.org/project/nisaba/) so the easiest way to install it is by using pip:

 ```
 pip install nisaba